-The risk management game is a collaborative way for your team to identify risks that they face, categorize those risks based on impact and probability, and determine which risks to address first.
+The risk management game is a collaborative way for your team to identify risks that you face, categorize those risks based on impact and probability, and determine which risks to address first.

 The game was originally created by Ken Clyne based on Steve Bockman’s Team Estimation game.

-Here’s an example of a chart that a project team may come up with while applying the risk management game at the beginning of an initiative.
+Here’s an example of a chart that your team may come up with while applying the risk management game at the beginning of an initiative.

 You can also find a description of how the risk management game came about and was used to aid release planning in this writeup from Ken Clyne’s and Julie Chickering’s session at Agile2011.

 There’s a variety of occasions where it makes sense to use the risk management game:

 - At the start of a new project to identify the risks a team faces across the entire project